davidrg/ckwin/README.md

    rlogin, modem, serial port and pty
  * Scriptable file transfer via Kermit, HTTP, HTTPS, FTP and FTPS protocols
  * International character set translation
- * Virtual Terminal connections over LAT and CTERM (Pathworks 32 required)
+ * Pathworks supported for LAT and CTERM Virtual Terminal connections.
+   Can optionally be built with SuperLAT support as well (not enabled by default)

 Windows XP or newer is required for SSH, secure telnet, https and ftps support.
 Windows 10 version 1809 is required for PTY support.

 This software is currently based on C-Kermit version 10.0 Beta.06 of 14-OCT-2022 and is available under the 3-clause BSD license.